|Index to this page|

 Curiously, the increase in atmospheric CO2 is only about one-half of what would have been expected from the amount of fossil fuel consumption and forest burning.

 Where has the rest gone?Research has shown that increased CO2 levels lead to increased net production by photoautotrophs.
 There is evidence that at least some of the missing CO2 has been incorporated by

 Despite these "sinks" for our greatly-increased CO2 production, the concentration of atmospheric CO2 continues to rise?
 Should we be worried?

 Carbon dioxide is transparent to light but rather opaque to heat rays.
 Therefore, CO2 in the atmosphere retards the radiation of heat from the earth back into space — the "greenhouse effect".

 Has the increase in carbon dioxide led to global warming?

 Will continued increase in carbon dioxide lead to more global warming and, if so, how much?

 At this point, the answer depends on what assumptions you plug into your computer models.
 But as the different models have been improved, they seem to be converging on a consensus: a doubling of the CO2 concentration (expected by the end of this century) will cause the earth to warm somewhere in the range of 1.1–6.4°C.

 So burning of the tropical rain forest adds to the atmospheric methane budget in two ways:

 The methane concentration in Arctic air is presently some 1.9 parts per million, the highest level seen such measurements began.
-Although this concentration is far less than that of CO2, methane is 28–34 times as potent a greenhouse gas.
+Although this concentration is far less than that of CO2, methane is many times more potent as a greenhouse gas.